tjworks/angoose/README.md

 - Declare  `$context` as one of the arguments on your method, the context will be injected by Angoose.

 See [Context](http://tjworks.github.io/angoose/docs/Context.html) document for detailed API.

-**NOTE**: The `continuation-local-storage` module has some known issues with Q and Mongo connections.
-If you're having problems with  `getContext()` method, try to use the injection method(last one) to obtain the context, and try to use callback instead of Q when return value.
-See above disucssion about handling return value.

 ## 6. References